 Boethius: wrote about God’s foresight but maintained Augustine’s philosophy of free will.

 St. Anselm: Attempted an ontological argument for the existence of God, saying that if you can conceive of the greatest thing that could ever exist, it must exit, because the greatest thing has to exist or it wouldn’t be the greatest.

 Thomas Aquinas: Wrote extensively about the logical and scientific nature of Christianity.

-The Renaissance Period (approximately 1300-1750): Here, philosophy becomes sharply more humanist.
+Renaissance Period philosophy: The philosophy of Western Europe from approximately 1300 to 1750 BCE: Here, philosophy becomes sharply more humanist.

 Erasmus: Introduced modern humanism, arguing that religion is folly.
 Notable quotes: “To know nothing is the happiest life.”
 “Happiness is reached when a person is ready to be what he is.”